kaluojushi/kaluojushi/README.md

 - 👋 Hi, I’m Carlo, a postgraduate student at Zhejiang University
-- 👀 I’m interested in C, Java and JavaScript
+- 👀 I’m interested in JavaScript, Vue and React
 - 🌱 I’m currently learning Frontend Development
 - 📫 How to reach me: ma.zijian@qq.com